Jfink86/CleMasterSyllabus/SlideDeck/src/frontend/css-grid/index.md

     display: grid;
 }
 ```
 ## Grid Items

-Grid items are any children of your grid container.
+- Grid items are any children of your grid container.

+- Add the following code to your gridEx.html page.

+- Select save all, then select Google Chrome.

 ```html
 <div class="container">